-Our library currently houses over 14,000 books, periodicals and microforms.
-In addition to those items, we have CDs, maps, directories and special collections manuscripts.
-While the emphasis of the library collection is on our prime area of interest, we have considerable materials on northwestern Indiana, downstate Illinois, and the rest of the United States as well as general how-to-do-it genealogical books.
+Our (non-circulating) library currently houses more than 14,000 books, periodicals and microforms.
+In addition, we have CDs, maps, directories and special collections manuscripts.
+While the collection focus is on our area of interest, we have considerable materials on northwestern Indiana, downstate Illinois, and the rest of the United States as well as general how-to genealogical books.
+We are a FamilySearch Affiliate Library.
+Ancestry Library Edition is available for use in the library.
 See What’s Inside.

 The Pullman Collection